 Keep fit wristbands such as the Fitbit Flex are becoming a popular way of monitoring and prompting better exercise and health through wearable technology.
-See also: New 2014 Fitbit activity tracker release date, price, specs, new features: coming soon
+See also: Which Fitbit is best?

-The advent of wearable computing puts tech at the heart of the modern keep fit fanatic.
+The advent of wearable computing and activity trackers puts tech at the heart of the modern keep fit fanatic.
 Stats, alerts, prompts and more stats make even boring exercise fun.

 Fitbit has several fitness products and apps.
 We liked the Fitbit One, which is a little gadget that clips onto your belt or can be carried in a pocket.
 A potential pain with the One was that it’s quite easy to lose, with the usual knocks and scrapes a body can get itself involved in during the average day.
 I lost mine at a children’s party – not an average day (thanks goodness!), but regular enough to pose a risk of loss for the tiny gadget.